Phyvlik/Remember-Me-HackGT/README.md

-# Remember Me — AI Care Dashboard
+# Remember Me — Real‑Time Alzheimer’s Care Monitoring

 An AI-powered care monitoring dashboard for Alzheimer's patients and their families.
 This is a full-stack implementation with a Python Flask backend, WebSocket real-time updates, and Arduino integration for physical sensors.